fferflo/einx/docs/source/gettingstarted/overview.rst

 * :ref:`Inspection of backend operations <inspectingoperations>` in index-based notation that are invoked in a given einx call.
 * Generalized :doc:`neural network layers </gettingstarted/neuralnetworks>` that are formulated using einx expressions.

-einx can be integrated easily into existing code and seamlessly works with Numpy, Torch, Jax and Tensorflow:
+einx can be integrated easily into existing code and works with tensor frameworks Numpy, Torch, Jax and Tensorflow:

 ..  code::